 - COMT Inhibitors (Tasmar, Comtan)

-The above information on medication is taken from the Parkinson’s Handbook, created by The American Parkinson’s Disease Association (APDA).
+The following information about safe vs. unsafe medication comes from the Parkinson’s Handbook, a publication of by The American Parkinson’s Disease Association (APDA).